lemachinarbo/comPWser/.build/docs/guide.md

 ✓ Project key authentication successful.
 ```

+If not... well, you're not set 😅
+Check the error and try again.

-#### 3. Installing Github CLI
+#### 2.1.5.
+Installing Github CLI

-Github CLI allow us to manage several Github features from the terminal, allowing our scripts to automate repository setup creating all required variables and secrets for you.
+GitHub CLI lets us manage a bunch of GitHub stuff right from the terminal — which means our scripts can automate the whole repo setup: creating all the required variables, secrets, environments, etc.
+(and also, probably means that the scripts are just a wrapper and it’s the GitHub CLI the one doing all the heavy lifting.)

 Start by installing (Github CLI)[https://github.com/cli/cli#installation].
 Once installed authenticate by running: